 The differentiation of sex, age, and occupation are not essential to our character, but mere costumes which we wear for a time on the stage of the world.

-I was wondering whether we are supposed to take the polychromatic society we happen to live in as a threat.
-Because what my inner eyes display before I am rather the challenge of minding the ethnosphere, as it has become in the current time: provocative in its diversity.Read More›
+- I was wondering whether we are supposed to take the polychromatic society we happen to live in as a threat.
+I would rather take it as a challenge.
+Shall we not dear to trying to minding the ethnosphere, as it has become in the current time: provocative in its diversity?